omerkhan/journal/src/content/pages/now.md

 ## Learning

-Getting more comfortable with photography.
-Trying to capture more every moments in Florida.
+Getting more comfortable with iPhone photography and starting to explore iPhone video.
+Recently picked up [this gimbal](https://a.co/d/aWojBEY) to level things up a bit.
+Trying to capture more everyday moments in Florida.

 ## Location